Susan Golding

+Susan G. Golding (born August 18, 1945) is an American politician who served as the 32nd mayor of San Diego from 1992 to 2000.
+A member of the Republican Party, she previously served as a member of the San Diego County Board of Supervisors from 1985 to 1992 and as a member of the San Diego City Council from 1981 to 1983.

-Susan G. Golding (born August 18, 1945) is an American Republican politician from California, best known as the former two-term mayor of San Diego.
-She is currently president and CEO of the Child Abuse Prevention Foundation in San Diego. and formerly president and CEO of the Golding Group, a strategy consulting firm and a Senior Fellow of Public Policy at the University of California at Los Angeles.
-She also serves on the boards and advisory committees of several organizations, including the Pacific Council on International Policy and the International Republican Institute.
+Golding currently serves president and CEO of the Child Abuse Prevention Foundation in San Diego.
+She also serves on the boards and advisory committees of the Pacific Council on International Policy and the International Republican Institute.

 Personal life

 Golding was born in Muskogee, Oklahoma, and grew up in Lafayette and Indianapolis, Indiana.
 She earned a B.A. in Government & International Relations from Carleton College, and a M.A. from Columbia University.
 Her father, Brage Golding, was president of San Diego State University from 1972 to 1977, then became president of Kent State University until 1982.

 Susan Golding married Stanley D. Prowse, an attorney.
 They moved to Atlanta, where she was a college instructor at Emory University.
 In 1974 they moved to California and she was Associate Publisher of NewsPress, a community newspaper.
 After they divorced, Golding raised her two children, Samuel and Vanessa, as a single mother under her maiden name.

-On July 22, 1984, Susan Golding married Dick Silberman, a financier and prominent Democrat.
+On July 22, 1984, Susan Golding married Richard Silberman, a financier and prominent Democrat.
 They divorced in 1991 after Silberman was convicted of money laundering.